 Aim for the Andes and experience living and working at high altitude in Ecuador’s spectacular capital city.
 A UNESCO World Heritage site, Quito is an historic beauty with strong indigenous roots situated a spectacular valley flanked by volcanic peaks.

-The Leap offers a unique 6-10 week business internship in Quito focussed on travel and tourism with Spanish lessons and a volunteering project on the Galapagos Islands thrown in to boot.
+The Leap offers a unique 6-10 week business internship in Quito focused on travel and tourism with Spanish lessons and a volunteering project on the Galapagos Islands thrown in to boot.

 Your responsibilities would encompass a wide range of jobs, including communicating with clients or agents overseas, planning and organising personal and group holidays, booking flights and hostels, and preparing budgets.
 Phew!